 Our volunteer projects are based at our community hub in Siem Reap, northwestern Cambodia.
 Programs include early childhood education in the local community, skills and language training with girls and women, and teaching English to Buddhist monks.

 Experience the dichotomy of Siem Reap – both a bustling city and a hub of cultural and historical importance.
 Travel slightly further afield and you’ll find yourself walking through the countryside, surrounded by lush natural landscapes.

 The ultimate destination for the adventurous traveller.
 Volunteer in Nepal, where your home base will be in the vibey town of Pokhara, in the Himalayan foothills.
 Contribute to early childhood education, women’s empowerment, international development or public health while volunteering among one of the friendliest communities in the world.
-If you’re the active type, join our Everest Base Camp Trek and volunteering program.

 There’s plenty to see around Thailand in your free time, which we encourage you to do!
 Visit one of the iconic temples like Wat Phrathat Doi Suthep.
 Or learn about the widely practised belief system, Theravada Buddhism.
 Join a cooking experience with community members and learn to prepare traditional dishes.

 We put significant emphasis on safety and ethics in all of our volunteer activities.
 When you volunteer in Asia with GVI, you can be assured that your health, well-being and peace of mind are our priorities.
 We promise you support before, during and after your GVI experience.
 At each of our community hubs we also have comprehensive health and safety policies.

 For our under 18 volunteers, we have a parent info pack that explains what GVI volunteering in Asia is all about and how we look out for our younger volunteers.
 Our staff are on call 24-hours a day to ensure that our participants feel safe and cared for, no matter where they are in the world.